Nazulka/Visit-Kyrgyzstan/README.md

     * Navigation links are collapsed in small screen sizes into a hamburger menu and from medium size screens and larger, expand into a full size menu bar.
     * Brand logo serves as a Home page link, in addition to the Home link in the navbar.
 It is particularly convinient for users accessing the website on smaller screen devices to get back to the Home page without having to use the hamburger menu.
-    * All navigation links change color dark grey on hover and the current page's link stays "active", so the users can easily identify the page they are on.
+    * All navigation links change color to dark grey (#4E4E4E) on hover and the current page's link stays "active", so the users can easily identify the page they are on.

 * _**Home**_
     * A temporary Covid alert banner has been added to the top of the Home Page, to help users to find out latest information on the situation in Kyrgyzstan as soon as they land on the website.
-"Latest travel advice" - serves as a link and takes users to GOV.UK website's Kyrgyzstan travel advice page, which opens in a tew tab.
+"Latest travel advice" - serves as a link and takes users to GOV.UK website's Kyrgyzstan travel advice page, which opens up in a tew tab.
-    The red background color has been chosen to highlight the importance of the section and to draw attention.
+    The red background color has been chosen to highlight the importance of the section and to draw users' attention.
     * Home page consists of a Bootstrap image carousel that cycles through a series of images showcasing the natural beauty of Kyrgyzstan.
     The image carousel allows 5 seconds delay between automatically cycling the images and includes previous / next controls for users' convenience.